-Author has written 59 stories for Hawaii Five-0, Galaxy Rangers, Lancer, NCIS: Los Angeles, Avengers, and MASK.
+Author has written 111 stories for Hawaii Five-0, Galaxy Rangers, Lancer, NCIS: Los Angeles, Avengers, MASK, Agents of S.H.I.E.L.D., Captain America, and Thor.

 Those Five-0 fans who were jealous of my trip to Oahu can laugh because it poured rain the week I was there.
 But I still managed to eat a malasada and a coco puff and I managed to see "Five-0 headquarters" (the Ali'iolani Hale — my new Avatar picture) with the statue of Kamehameha, the Paradise Pool at Hilton Hawaiian Village where Danny swam with Grace, and the bunker where Wo Fat held Steve.
 Oh, and I saw Danny and Chin.
 Well, I saw Scott and Daniel filming a scene, so I saw Danny and Chin, right?
 So I guess you can still be jealous.
 But I wish I'd seen that famous Hawaiian sunshine.
 Still, it did inspire my story Stormy Weather.